RustX2802/Bioinformatics/README.md

 the prosite_sample.dat file.
 For each pattern the program prints out up to 5 proteins from the swissprot_sample.fas.
 Outputs are dumped in a .csv file.

-2. [this Python program](./Proteins2Nucleotides.py) reads the sample.faa file and converts the amino acid symbols into nucleotide symbols, I. e, Val to GTG.
+2. [This Python program](./Proteins2Nucleotides.py) reads the sample.faa file and converts the amino acid symbols into nucleotide symbols, I. e, Val to GTG.
 Results are dumped in a .csv file.

 # Sample entry in swisprot.fas: